bdavis127/bamazon/README.md

 # Project: Bamazon

 ## Overview
 This activity involved creating an Amazon-like storefront using a database created in MySQL.
+The app will:
-The app will take in orders from customers and deplete stock from the store's inventory.
+* take in orders from customers and deplete stock from the store's inventory.
 Make sure you save and require the MySQL and Prompt npm packages in your homework files--your app will need them for data input and storage.

+## Technologies Used:
+* npm packages
+* mySQL Workbench
+* Node.js

 ## Instructions
 **CHALLENGE #1: Customer View**